Didi Share Bike Hub

 Users may start by consuming content and recommendations from the community and then become content providers if they find it useful.
 Inspired by their discoveries, they share their adventures and contribute custom routes, highlighting favorite stops and hidden gems.
 Fellow explorers appreciate their creativity and enthusiasm, eager to follow their paths.

-For a real project, I would set design success metrics with the PM at the start to measure whether my solution helps DiDi Bike increase user growth in the new market.
+What I'd do differently: For a real project, I would refine success metrics with the PM at the start to measure whether my solution helps DiDi Bike increase user growth in the new market.

 1. Number of trip requests